jimrogerz/bazel-cpp-cross-compile/README.md

 # Bazel setup for C++ x86_64 and arm64 compilation

-Here's a hello world project that compiles for x86_64 or arm64.
-Why was this so hard? 😰
+Here's a bare-bones C++ cross-compilation project based on https://bazel.build/tutorials/ccp-toolchain-config.

 ## Prerequisites

-You'll at least need the gcc arm compiler:
+Tested on Ubuntu with bazel 8.1.0.
+You'll need the gcc arm compiler and probably other stuff:

 ```bash
 sudo apt install gcc-arm-linux-gnueabi
 ```

+Have a look in the toolchain directory - there's some system specific path glop you might need to update.

 ## Linux x86_64 build